-It is time for us, as the Body of Christ, to take seriously our financial responsibility to send these workers to the field that God has called them to.
-One of the greatest things we do with our finances is to make sure that Kingdom workers have all the resources they need to do God’s work.
+It is time for the Body of Christ to take seriously our responsibility to send these workers to the field God has called them to.
+One of the greatest things we do with our finances is make sure the Kingdom workers have all the resources they need to do God’s work.
 And, by the way, these are our missionaries.
 This is our team.
 We do not do them a favor by sending them.
 They do us a favor by going.
 They represent us to the ends of the earth.
 Some of us are called to go to the nations, the rest of us are called to send.

-One of the greatest things we do with our finances is to make sure that Kingdom workers have all the resources they need to do God’s work.
+One of the greatest things we do with our finances is make sure the Kingdom workers have all the resources they need to do God’s work.

-In this day and age, we honor the military folks who protect us and keep us safe.
-As a country, we make sure they have all they need to do their job.
-In like manner, Christians need to make sure that our Kingdom workers (church leaders and missionaries) have what they need to represent Christ to the ends of the earth.
+In this day and age, we honor the military in our country who protect us and keep us safe.
+As a country, we need to make sure they have all they need to do their job.
+In like manner, we need to make sure our Kingdom workers (churches and missionaries) have what they need to represent us to the ends of the earth and do their job.

-Next time a kingdom worker asks you to meet with them to tell you about what God is asking them to do, say yes.
-Just meeting with them, in and of itself, will be an encouragement.
+The next time a Kingdom worker asks you to meet with them to tell you about what God is asking them to do, meet with them.
+Just meeting with them will be an encouragement to them.
 If they ask you to give, pray about giving to them.
-Really ask the Lord if He would have you invest a little of His money, which flows through you, towards this worker.
-We have a great privilege to connect with those who are on the front lines, and we owe it to them to do what we can to send them on their way encouraged that there are people like us who are excited to be involved in the work of the King.
-Who knows–your partnership might be the most rewarding thing you do with some of your giving this year.
+Really ask the Lord if He would have you invest a little of His giving money towards this worker.
+We have a great privilege to connect with those who are on the front lines, and we owe it to them to do what we can to send them on their way encouraged that there are followers of Jesus like us who are excited to be involved in the work of the King.
+Who knows–your partnership might be the most rewarding thing you do with some of your Kingdom giving this year.